jacksenechal/resume/resume.md

 **JBA Network - Asheville, NC** JUNE 2003 - DEC 2006

--   Project manager and lead programmer for medium-scale web application, www.mynewsletterbuilder.com (MNB).
-Designed the application and wrote the initial release mostly by my self.
-Later oversaw the development team for the project.
-MNB is currently one of the main sources of income for the company.
+-   Project manager and lead programmer for medium-scale web application, mynewsletterbuilder.com.
+Designed the application and coded the initial release.
+Later oversaw the ongoing development team for the project.
+    MNB remains one of the primary revenue sources for the company.
--   Developed a modular, object oriented MVC programming framework for PHP.
+-   Developed a modular, evented, MVC programming framework for PHP.
 -   Concept development, project management, and programming for other company products and services, including www.jukeboxalive.com and www.byregion.net.